rostislaved/golangci-lint-config/README.md

 A golangci-lint configuration that enables as many checks as possible.

+---
-(This configuration is currently aligned with: golangci-lint v2.10.1) It should also work with newer versions of golangci-lint, but newer releases may introduce additional settings that are not yet enabled in this configuration.
+This configuration is currently aligned with: golangci-lint v2.10.1

+It should also work with newer versions of golangci-lint, but newer releases may introduce additional settings that are not yet enabled in this configuration.

 ---

 ## Why?